easy-graph/easy-graph.github.io/docs/_sources/hypergraph.rst.txt

 Overview
 +++++++++++++

-Hypergraph libray is under the maintenance of EasyGraph.
-The hypergraph library architecture is shown as follow:
+The Hypergraph library is maintained by EasyGraph.
+Its architecture is shown as follows:

 .. image:: function_framework.png